 David White grew up the youngest of four children in Plano, Texas.
 He fell in love with the acoustic guitar at age 12 after his parents brought home a nylon-string classical guitar.
 As a teen, David worked at the local Schwinn shop, earning gas money for his El Camino and to buy guitar effect pedals.

 While attending college at Texas A&M, he spent weekends playing blues electric guitar in Dallas with "The Freddies" (his older brother played bass).
 During this time he also started performing as an acoustic soloist.
 He eventually found his way into songwriting, inspired by great lyricists such as Wayne Kirkpatrick, David Wilcox and Marcus Hummon.
-David also is profoundly influenced by virtuosos such as mandolinist Chris Thile and violinist Mark O'Connor.
+David has also been influenced by virtuosos such as mandolinist Chris Thile and violinist Mark O'Connor.

 David attended medical school at The University of Texas School of Medicine in San Antonio, followed by a pediatrics residency at Vanderbilt Children's Hospital in Nashville.
 He continues to work as a pediatrician to this day.